RetroBloxxer/retrobloxxer.github.io/content/daballer/index.md

 but lets just say.. he had some <mark>ROBLOX CEO</mark> behaviour

 # what do you mean by that?
-> [!CAUTION]
-> this header is the START of sensetive content, please read the disclaimer

 so we soon learnt that THIS MF <span class="spoiler solid">R###D</span> A 10 YEAR OLD